| |

 How to Repurpose a Vintage Window Into a Cabinet

 Are you looking for a way to repurpose an old chippy window?
-Well, look no further!
-I’ll share how I repurposed a vintage window into a cabinet in one afternoon.
+In this post, I’ll share how I repurposed a vintage window into a cabinet in one afternoon.

 repurposed vintage window cabinet